 One of the amazing things about Amazon is the sheer volume of customers that can potentially use the site to discover your business.
-Every month, nearly 200 million people search Amazon for everything from the useful, like household goods and groceries, to the truly bizarre, like a prefabricated home in a shipping container or a pillow featuring a photograph of Nicholas Cage.
+Every month, nearly 2.5 billion people search Amazon for everything from the useful, like household goods and groceries, to the truly bizarre, like a prefabricated home in a shipping container or a pillow featuring a photograph of Nicholas Cage.

 What is Amazon PPC?